YiboWang3813/TUS-REC2025-Challenge_baseline/submission/README.md

     │       └── LH_rotation.h5 # Transformations (from tracker tool space to optical camera space) in rotating scan of left forearm, subject 050
     │
     │   ├── 051/
-    │       ├── RH_rotation.h5 # Transformations (from tracker tool space to optical camera space) in rotating scan of right forearm, subject 051
+    │       ├── RH_rotation.h5 # transformations (from tracker tool space to optical camera space) in rotating scan of right forearm, subject 051
-    │       └── LH_rotation.h5 # Transformations (from tracker tool space to optical camera space) in rotating scan of left forearm, subject 051
+    │       └── LH_rotation.h5 # transformations (from tracker tool space to optical camera space) in rotating scan of left forearm, subject 051
     │
     │   ├── ...
     │